yochaigal/cairn/wip/2e/saves.md

 **Warden**: _"The jailer stops in his tracks, then lowers the manacles.
 He nods once, then gestures that you follow him."_

 **Lucius**: _"Well, that was lucky.
-What is this some code for jailers?
+What is this, some code for jailers?
 Executioners?
 Well, whatever it is, I'm following."_

 **Warden**: _"The jailer guides you into the darkness of the jail, far from the light.
 As he reaches the far wall, he taps three times on a stone high above his head.
 After a moment, the wall swings inward, and the guard walks confidently inside, where a dark-haired woman waits at a desk.
 She smiles at you, and gestures that you sit at the chair across from her."_